-This document has been modified from the Technical Description in the current license, to include a third identical satellite, and a revised launch arrangement and orbit.
+This document has been modified from the Technical Description in the current license, to include a third identical satellite, having a different launch arrangement and orbit.
 See the Purpose of Modification exhibit.
 Nothing else is changed from the current license 0293-EX-CM-2021.